BBQ & Grilling Tips

 meat will cook unevenly and not be as perfect as it could

 be.
-Nobody wants that with the cost of meat these days.
+Nobody wants this with the cost of meat these days.

-Marinate and or season with a dry rub before barbecuing.
+Marinate and or season meat with a dry rub, BBQ seasoning or marinate before cooking.
 Marinating

 Cuban Pork Marinade Recipe